elatov/elatov.github.io/_posts/2012-11-30-presenting-a-lun-from-a-netapp-fas-3240-arrya-to-an-esxi-5-0-host-running-on-a-cisco-ucs-b200-blade.md

          20:00:00:25:b5:0b:00:46 (logged in on: vtic, 0d)

-Obviously the SAN switch had proper zoning setup, but I was not part of that setup, since I didn&#8217;t have access to them.
+Obviously the SAN switch had proper zoning setup, but I was not part of that setup, since I didn't have access to them.
 Now checking out the setting on the host:

     ~ # esxcfg-scsidevs -c
     Device UID                            Device Type      Console Device                                            Size      Multipath PluginDisplay Name